bitcointranscripts/bitcointranscripts/bitcoin-explained/silent-payments.md

 Sjors: 00:31:11

-Yeah, but an XPUB represents a thousand addresses, so your problem is a thousand times bigger, but it's the same type of problem.
+But an XPUB represents a thousand addresses, so your problem is a thousand times bigger, but it's the same type of problem.

 Ruben: 00:31:18

-Yeah, yeah, true.
+True.
 And so just to sort of generalize, I think the sort of the trade-offs that you're mentioning here is one of interactivity, where with silent payments, the nice thing is it is just entirely non-interactive.
 But you are absolutely correct that, you know, given sort of like the complexity of what you said, it is possible to solve this with interaction.
 And that is essentially what we started off with, with me saying, okay, well, if Aaron just gives me a new address every time I want to send a payment to him, that works too.

 Aaron: 00:31:49

-Right.
-Yeah.
 The whole point is to make this non-interactive.

-Ruben: 00:31:51

-Yeah.

-Aaron: 00:31:52

-Yeah.

 Sjors: 00:31:53